lamhq/tech-notes/pages/devops/aws/app-integration/sqs/settings.md

 ## Visibility timeout

-The amount of time that a message that is received from a queue won’t be visible to the other message consumers.
+When a consumer reads a message from the queue, that message is marked as hidden for a period of time (called **visibility timeout**) so that other consumers won't receive and process it.

-If the consumer fails to process the message within the visibility timeout period, the message will reappear in the queue and become available for other consumers to receive and process.
+This ensures that only one consumer processes the message at a time.

+> If the consumer doesn't remove the message within the visibility timeout period, the message will reappear in the queue and become available for other consumers to receive and process.
 This could result in the same message being delivered twice.

-The default visibility timeout is 30 seconds, maximum is 12 hours.
+The default value is 30 seconds, max 12 hours.

 ## Delivery delay